 Computer vision is the computer's ability to process and analyze visual information from the sensors and cameras linked to the technology.
-In other words, it is simply a computer's ability to see and interpret the outside world.
-It enables interpreting objects, faces, movement and proximity in the real world while developing a 3D environment model.
+In other words, it is simply a computer's ability to see and interpret the physical world.
+It enables interpreting objects, faces, movement and proximity while developing a 3D environment model.
 The concept of computer vision began in 1960 when a PhD student at the Massachusetts Institute of Technology, Larry Roberts, envisioned extracting 3D geometric information from a two-dimensional (2D) perspective.
 In 1982, David Marr defined computer vision as "proceeding from a two-dimensional vision to a three-dimensional visual recognition."
 Through low-level image processing algorithms applied to 2D images, Marr obtained a 2.5D sketch and a 3D model using high-level techniques.
 Today, the most ubiquitous computer vision application occurs in smartphones that use it to identify and authenticate users based on facial features.
-Devices can generate a 3D map of a user's face and match it with the stored data through infrared and visible light.
+Devices can generate a 3D map of a user's face and match it with stored data through infrared and visible light.

-Through cameras and sensors, today's computers can take images of their environment and enhance or manipulate those images to improve the quality of their processing within the algorithms.13 Following image processing, identifying distinctive points in the images reduces the image's complexity and simplifies matching and recognition.14 The computer then matches the features identified in the images taken with those within its system, creating an estimation of the scene it is trying to interpret.15 Each sensor and camera is continuously using machine learning, deep learning and neural networks to analyze and process visual data.16 Each sensor operates as part of a whole model, and this is where sensor fusion comes in.
+Through cameras and sensors, today's computers can take images of their environment and enhance or manipulate those images to improve the quality of their processing within the algorithms.
+Following image processing, identifying distinctive points in the images reduces the image's complexity and simplifies matching and recognition.
+The computer then matches the features identified in the images taken with those within its system, creating an estimation of the scene it is trying to interpret.
+Each sensor and camera is continuously using machine learning, deep learning and neural networks to analyze and process visual data.
+Each sensor operates as part of a whole model, and this is where sensor fusion comes in.

-Three computer vision techniques are image classification, object detection and object tracking.17 Image classification involves "classifying pixel and vector groups in an image by applying specific rules."18 While image classification is among the most well-known techniques, research advances are required to solve problems related to deformation, light settings and changing perspectives, especially in a dynamic and asymmetric Army operating environment.19 Object detection is another technique for computer vision; it "allows us to determine the positions or movements of said objects in the scene and draws them with the bounding box."20 Object detection occurs first during object tracking, then through deep learning applications; in all of this, the computer monitors object movement patterns.21 accelerometer measures the vehicle's acceleration, cameras provide a visual of surrounding areas, radars, LIDAR, and ultrasonic sensors measure the distance to objects, and GPS uses satellite signals to determine location and speed.23 Each sensor has an individual job, but integrating each sensor's data occurs through sensor fusion.
+Three computer vision techniques are image classification, object detection and object tracking.
+Image classification involves "classifying pixel and vector groups in an image by applying specific rules."
+While image classification is among the most well-known techniques, research advances are required to solve problems related to deformation, light settings and changing perspectives, especially in a dynamic and asymmetric Army operating environment.
+Object detection is another technique for computer vision; it "allows us to determine the positions or movements of said objects in the scene and draws them with the bounding box."
+Object detection occurs first during object tracking, then through deep learning applications; in all of this, the computer monitors object movement patterns.